Esri/ago-tools/README.md

     myAgol = Admin('<username>')  # Replace <username> your ADMIN account

     # for migrating a single account...
-    Admin.migrateAccount(myAgol, '<userFrom>', '<userTo>')   # Replace with usernames between which you are moving items
+    myAgol.migrateAccount(myAgol, '<userFrom>', '<userTo>')   # Replace with usernames between which you are moving items
     # for migrating a batch of accounts
-    Admin.migrateAccounts(myAgol, <path to user mapping CSV>)   # Replace with path to CSV file with col1=userFrom, col2=userTo
+    myAgol.migrateAccounts(myAgol, <path to user mapping CSV>)   # Replace with path to CSV file with col1=userFrom, col2=userTo

 ### Utilities Classs